BrianEnigma/pdxfence/README.md

 Another data point we have is [a PBOT news release about the barrier covering the bike lane](https://content.govdelivery.com/accounts/ORPORTLAND/bulletins/296f26a), which points to [a cease and desist letter](https://www.portland.gov/sites/default/files/2020-07/pbot-director-warner-to-gsa-region-10-administrator-atwood-2020-07-23.pdf?utm_medium=email&utm_source=govdelivery), dated July 23rd.
 But again, no specific time from which we can start counting our 15-minute increments.

 Based on the above, I am arbitrarily picking noon on the 23rd as the origin time.
-If anyone has a more accurate and official origin time, please contact me at brian@netninja.com.
+If anyone has a more accurate and official origin time, please contact me at `brian@netninja.com`.

 # Calculating The Fee

-$500 per 15 minutes divides out to $56¢ per second.
+$500 per 15 minutes divides out to 56.666&#x305;¢ per second.
 From there, it's just calculating the delta from T-0 until now and multiplying that by 56¢.

+# Pull Requests

+I welcome pull requests.